min2ha/ukwa-site/content/target/61385/index.en.md

   "subject": "Russia in the UK"
 }

-# Centre for Russian, European and Eurasian Studies (CREES)

 The Centre for Russian, European and Eurasian Studies (CREES) is a research institute based at the University of Birmingham.